nschonni/healthvault-docs/healthvault/concepts/data/read-only-data.md

 -   Personal Image

 An attempt to specify the read-only flag for a type that does not support it will result in a **CannotCreateReadOnlyThing** (155) error.
-For more information about error codes, see [status codes](/healthvault/concepts/xml-api/status-codes.md).
+For more information about error codes, see [status codes](/healthvault/concepts/xml-api/status-codes).

 Updated end date handling
 -------------------------

 When data is read-only, applications may still want to provide a way for a user to update the end date status of an item.
 To support this, all HealthVault data types now include an **updated-end-date** field that is always writable, even if the item is read-only.
 This is useful for example for a **Medication** thing instance when the user wants to indicate they are no longer taking the medication, or for a **Condition** thing instance when the user wants to indicate they no longer have the condition.
 The **updated-end-date** field is the recommended place to store end date information on all data types.
-For more information, see  <a href="active-and-inactive-status.md" id="PageContent_14096_6">HealthVault item status</a><span style="FONT-SIZE: 0.75em; LINE-HEIGHT: 1.5">.</span>
+For more information, see  <a href="active-and-inactive-status" id="PageContent_14096_6">HealthVault item status</a><span style="FONT-SIZE: 0.75em; LINE-HEIGHT: 1.5">.</span>

 Related items
 -------------